vitaliidox/miami_landing/README.md

 <br/>

+### Description:
-### The Miami landing page is a website page created to attract potential customers by advertising a service.
+The Miami landing page is a website page created to attract potential customers by advertising a service.
-### A standard landing page has a thoughtful layout and a concise header.
+A standard landing page has a thoughtful layout and a concise header.
-### The content of the page includes a description of services, detailed information about the company's offerings and social proof in the form of customer reviews.
+The content of the page includes a description of services, detailed information about the company's offerings and social proof in the form of customer reviews.
 <br/>

-### Technology:
+### Technologies:

 - JavaSript
 - BEM methodology